lsst-sqre/phalanx/docs/service-guide/add-service.rst

    under the section for your chart.
    If you are using an external chart, see its documentation for how to configure pull secrets.
-   Configuring a pull secret is important to avoid running into Docker pull rate limits.
+   Configuring a pull secret is important to avoid running into Docker pull rate limits, which could otherwise prevent a pod from starting.

    **All configuration for your chart must be under a key named for your chart.**
    For example, for a service named ``example``, a typical configuration may look like: